What can Waardig mean to you?

 - An insurance report contains an actual valuation of the replacement value.
 This allows you to avoid discussions in case of a loss or damage.
 Besides, an accurate description increases the ability to detect the lost object.

 - Support for professionals.
-I provide expertise for notaries, lawyers, banks and jewellers who need an official report for their clients.
+I provide expertise for museums, notaries, lawyers, banks and jewellers who need an official report for their clients.

 - For judicial and arbitrary assignments